Manthannium/NSSC-Data-Analytics-/README.md

-# NSSC-Data-Analytics-
-Identification and Analysis of Transiting Exoplanet Signals
+# Identification and Analysis of Transiting Exoplanet Signals